-The NHL lockout is a depressing time for hockey fans, but it does provide us with the opportunity to reflect on the tremendous history of our teams and the game.
 The Minnesota Wild franchise was founded as an expansion franchise in 2000.
-It has enjoyed some mixed success so far in its NHL history and the past offseason has provided hope that Hockey Town could be about to be awarded with a top notch NHL team.
+It has enjoyed some mixed success so far in its NHL history and the past offseason has provided hope that Hockey Town could be about to be awarded with a top-notch NHL team.
 This article series will look at the top five players for the franchise at each position so far in its history and then move on to look at the team’s stars of the future.
 In week one we look at the top five forwards in Minnesota Wild history.

 Demitra only spent two seasons with the Minnesota Wild, but he makes it onto this list ahead of the likes of Pierre-Marc Bouchard based on his impact.
 He was signed as a veteran forward who could bring balance to the overall group and help turn an already strong defensive team into a good enough offensive team to be a consistent playoff contender.
 The results were extremely positive.
 The Wild made the playoffs in each of the two seasons that Demitra spent with the team.
 He scored 64 points in 71 games in 2006-07, and then added 54 points in 68 games the following season.